TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

   - [TypingClub.com](https://www.typingclub.com)
   - [Monkeytype](https://monkeytype.com/)
 - [Why Procrastinators Procrastinate](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) Learn about the Instant Gratification Monkey, Rational Decision Maker, Panic Monster, and how to navigate the Dark Playground.
 [Short video introduction from the same author](https://youtu.be/arj7oStGLkU)
-- The Ruby Rogues have a [podcast on How to Learn](https://topenddevs.com/podcasts/ruby-rogues/episodes/131-rr-how-to-learn), which should be motivational and useful to you, so check it out for some useful thoughts on learning.
 - 100 Days of Code is a challenge that new developers often use to track their coding journey and showcase their work.
 Consider joining by checking out [their website](https://www.100daysofcode.com/) if you are looking for a way to stay motivated and inspire other developers.